pitlimitCode/bitri-recipe-mobile/README.md

 create nextJS: npx create-next-app folder-name
 running nextJS: npm run dev

-REPORT DS ! :
-done: ..
-kendala: ..
-do after ds: ..
-?:	...

-NextJS, SSR, & CSR

-getServerSideProps (Server-Side Rendering

-two form pre rendering:
--Static Generation (Recommended): The HTML is generated at build time and will be reused on each request. (perlu dirunning run build)
--Server-side Rendering: The HTML is generated on each request. bisa digunakan secara hybrid juga, Static Generation for most pages and using Server-side Rendering for others.
-Static Generation lebih baik dalam performa,can be cached by CDN with no extra configuration to boost performance. dapat juga bersamaan dengan Client-side Rendering sebagai sisi client

-Some pages require fetching external data for pre-rendering.
-There are two scenarios, and one or both might apply.
-In each case, you can use these functions that Next.js provides:
-    Your page content depends on external data: Use getStaticProps.
-    Your page paths depend on external data: Use getStaticPaths (usually in addition to getStaticProps).

-getStaticProps (Static Site Generation)

-login register: get static props

-?:
-token di header request
-Authentication
-next.js/image
-window.location.href gani ke navigate bawaan next js

-DOIT!!!:
-env port api
-?inputan video?

-LATER :
-batasi text inputan nama resep sampai 32 batasi text inputan nama user sampai 16 perbaiki tipe inputan ingredient harus tipe array

 database:
 	category recipe: | sup | daging | makanan laut | makanan ringan |
 	table like : id menu relasi ke id user yang ngelike